 - In team events, a participant may enter twice, as long as each team is different.

-- In Open Ranch Cutting, Ltd Amateur Ranch Cutting, Ranch Horse and Buckaroo, one person may enter twice, but each go must be on a different horse.
+- In Ranch Cutting (Open and Amateur), Ranch Trail (Open and Amateur), Amateur Ranch Riding, Amateur Ranch Reining, Ranch Horse and Buckaroo, one person may enter twice, but each go must be on a different horse.
 Each go will qualify for placed awards, but only one score can be counted toward High Point.

 - Open Division: In Ranch Reining and Ranch Riding, one person may enter any number of times, but each go must be on a different horse.
 Each go will qualify for the first place award, but only one score can be counted toward the Open Division Champion and Reserve Champion awards.